miconnors812/CS-374FinalProject/README.md

 WORKER WATCHER
 By: Michael Connors, Evan Tilton, and Owen Fazzini

-This program is be able to parse and execute commands based on a database of information from Google Forms responses.
+This program is able to parse and execute commands based on a database of information from Google Forms responses.

 Google Form to fill out: https://docs.google.com/forms/d/e/1FAIpQLSczvHolDctkvJLxm-PfOcCE4VcJFqqBH994Auo-6Q1thZ3Ncw/viewform